-4. Click "Allow" another time to confirm.
+5. Click "Allow" another time to confirm.
+Again, "Quickstart" refers to your client secret file, which neurotic will use.

-5. When you see this message in your browser, you can close it: "The authentication flow has completed."
+6. When you see this message in your browser, you can close it: "The authentication flow has completed."

 The authorization process should now be complete, and you can begin using neurotic to access and download Google Drive files.